mkaz/working-with-go/pages/strings.md

 ## Strings as Array of Characters

-Strings in Go are an array of characters and can referenced as such.
+Strings in Go are an array of characters and can be referenced as such.

 ```go
 str := "abcdefghijklmnopqrstuvwxyz"